 The Government is aiming to create strong, vibrant and healthy communities.
 These communities should be able to access local services which reflect community needs and to achieve this Local Plans and Neighbourhood Plans should ensure the right mix of community facilities.
 Paragraph 28 of the National Planning Policy Framework highlights the importance for neighbourhood plans to promote the retention and development of local services and community facilities.
 The East Hampshire Joint Core Strategy identifies the Market Town of Petersfield as a centre for the provision of these vital services not only for Petersfield but for communities around Petersfield.
-The South Downs National Park Partnership Management Plan.
-Policy 49, supports this objective as it states that maintaining and improving access to a range of essential community services and facilities is a priority for the towns and villages in the National Park.

 Petersfield's population is similar to most rural communities in South East England, the most common attribute is the higher proportion of retired people when compared to the proportions in the rest of England.
 In Petersfield, 21.5% of people are aged over 65 compared to an average of 16.5% for towns and villages across England.
 This could be attributed to the higher than average life expectancy or the fact that Petersfield is an attractive place for retired people due to the diverse range of facilities and services it can offer.
 There is therefore a need to satisfy the demands of the higher age range which extends well into the late 70s and early 80s.
+This is in addition to the need to mitigate against the current decline in provision of youth services.
+The need to upgrade community facilities has already been identified (2006 Town and Parish Survey, East Hampshire District Council, Leisure and Built Facilities Strategy 2012 - 2026) and additional community buildings are required.